- This policy applies to all Dining with Distinction tickets and vouchers purchased for 2019 for the East Lancashire Railway.

 Concessionary fares apply to all holders of Concessionary Bus Passes, disabled concessionary pass holders with one carer and ELRPS members.

-- Dogs are allowed to travel on the railway at no extra charge, however must be kept on a lead at all times.
+- Dogs are allowed to travel on the railway for a flat charge of £2, however must be kept on a lead at all times.
 Please note that dogs are not allowed into Bury Transport Museum, except official guide and assistance dogs.

 - Details of other fares available on request.